obsidianmd/obsidian-help/en/Obsidian/Android app.md

 - Scoped storage performs many extra permission checks for every single file access, causing significant performance degradation when opening and using Obsidian.
 - Scoped storage doesn't provide a way to watch for external changes, which is critical when using Obsidian with a third-party syncing tool.

 Google specifically gives instructions for developers of this kind of apps a special permission.
-Obsidian belongs to two categories in the list of exceptions: "document management apps", and "on-device file search".
+Obsidian belongs to two categories in the list of exceptions: "document management apps" and "on-device file search".
 [Read more about it here.](https://developer.android.com/training/data-storage/manage-all-files)